bobosola/media-file-date-fixer/README.md

 - a count of the files where one or both of the dates were updated
 - a count of files with errors (unsupported file types, permission problems, or with files missing or damaged metadata)
 - an errors list with error descriptions and the file paths of the problem files

+The code is built using:
+- [walkdir](https://github.com/BurntSushi/walkdir) for fast recursive directory traversal
+- [nom-exif](https://github.com/mindeng/nom-exif) for the file metadata parsing
+- [chrono](https://github.com/chronotope/chrono) for the date and time handling
+- [pathdiff](https://github.com/Manishearth/pathdiff) for relative path handling